 In each reattempt, students might see any combination of previously unanswered questions, incorrectly answered questions, and correctly answered questions.
 This allows for practice through spaced repetition while discouraging students from copying each others' answers.

 Note that Adaptive Question Banks work best when your quiz contains a large number of questions.
 This prevents the experience from feeling repetitive for students.
 For instance, a quiz containing 50+ questions with 10+ questions shown in each attempt would be ideal.

 Enabling Adaptive Question Banks

 The Adaptive Question Bank feature is available on the Quizizz Individual (Super) and School & District Plans.

 Here’s how you can enable adaptive learning on your quiz:

 - Start by choosing the quiz that you want to host.
 You can either create the quiz yourself, or search for one from the Quizizz library.
 You can also use the ‘Teleport’ feature to combine multiple quizzes.
-When using the Adaptive Question Bank setting, larger quizzes (50+ questions) work best.

-- Now choose the mode you would like to use.
-Once you’ve selected the mode, scroll down to the Adaptive Learning section under ‘Settings’ to toggle it on.
+- Once you’ve selected the mode, scroll down to the 'Mastery and Learning' section under ‘Advanced Settings’ to toggle it on.
 You can choose the number of questions you want to include in each attempt.

 Keyword: random questions, test bank, question pool, master quiz, quiz subset